Skip to the table of contents

 • Ethical Employment

-TfW has signed up to the Welsh Government’s Code of Practice on Ethical Employment in Supply Chains (the Code of Practice) and requires strategically important suppliers and their supply chain to sign up to it.
-All other suppliers to TfW are encouraged to sign up to the Code of Practice.
-TfW is a Living Wage accredited employer in accordance with the Code of Practice and take action to eliminate the inappropriate use of zero-hours contracts.
-TfW is also committed to eliminating false self-employment practices, umbrella contracts and union backlisting in accordance with the Code of Practice.
+We are a Living Wage accredited employer and have signed up to the Welsh Government’s Code of Practice: Ethical Employment in Supply Chains and encourage our supply chain partners to sign up to this code and take action to eliminate the inappropriate use of zero-hours contracts.
+TfW is also committed to eliminating false self-employment practices, umbrella contracts and union blacklisting in accordance with the Code of Practice.

 The main supply chains of TfW currently relate to the delivery of the rail service in Wales and the Borders and construction/engineering work to develop sustainable transport infrastructure.
 TfW’s first-tier suppliers are intermediary traders and therefore have further contractual relationships with lower-tier suppliers.
+We recognise that lower-tier suppliers may present higher risks.

 To help monitor adoption of the Code of Practice and to specifically address issues relating to modern slavery, TfW has appointed a Head of Supply Chain to help resolve disputes in the supply chain and identify any potential breaches of the Code of Practice.
-This function will report to the Commercial Contracts Director, and ultimately the Chief Commercial Officer.

 Potential exposure